Cosmo-Tech/Babylon-End-User-Doc/docs/guides/getting_started.md

 * If entries does not exist, you may need to create it (e.g for a newly deployed platform):
-  We provide a tool for this, you can find it [here](https://github.com/Cosmo-Tech/backend-tf-state-to-vault) This needs an initial Terraform depoyment as it uses the Terraform state to parse and populate the Vault.
+  We provide a tool for this, you can find it [here](https://github.com/Cosmo-Tech/backend-tf-state-to-vault) This needs an initial Terraform deployment as it uses the Terraform state to parse and populate the Vault.
-  Usefull informations can be found in the Readme of this repository !
+  Useful information can be found in the Readme of this repository !

 ### Configuration